• Skip to primary navigation

 Jump to Recipe Print Recipe

-Prosciutto wrapped asparagus with creamy sauce on white serving plate with fork.
+Roasted prosciutto wrapped asparagus drizzled with creamy sauce on white serving platter.

-This easy Prosciutto Wrapped Asparagus recipe is roasted in the oven until crispy and served with a creamy lemon tarragon dipping sauce!
+This Prosciutto Wrapped Asparagus is an easy appetizer!
+It's roasted in the oven and served with a creamy lemon tarragon dipping sauce.

-Every year when springtime rolls around, I start to crave asparagus.
-This Roasted Prosciutto Asparagus is one of my favorites.
+Every year as springtime rolls around, I find that I start to crave asparagus.
+This Wrapped Asparagus with Prosciutto is a flavorful appetizer to enjoy during the warm spring and summer months.

 Tis the season...for fresh asparagus.
 Asparagus is available all year round, but spring is far and away the best time for this stuff.
-Not only is it about a million times cheaper - $1.89 a pound versus $9.50 a pound in the winter - it's just better.
-It tastes better, it looks better.
+It's cheaper, more flavorful, looks better, and tastes better.

 Jump to: